-My research incorporates advanced characterization methods to obtain atomic-level insights on mechanisms of operation and degradation in functional materials, especially high-rate lithium-ion batteries.
-In the lab, I synthesize new materials, perform electrochemical testing, and use tools including solid-state nuclear magnetic resonance (NMR) spectroscopy and X-ray diffraction.
-I also regularly visit particle accelerators and nuclear reactors to perform X-ray spectroscopy (XAS, XANES, EXAFS) and high-resolution X-ray and neutron diffraction.
-Though primarily an experimentalist, I dive into electronic structure calculations to help guide or explain my research and I work closely with theorist collaborators.
+My lab at UC San Diego incorporates advanced characterization methods to obtain atomic-level insights on mechanisms of operation and degradation in functional materials, especially high-rate lithium-ion batteries.
+We synthesize new materials, conduct electrochemistry, and use tools including solid-state nuclear magnetic resonance (NMR) spectroscopy and X-ray diffraction.
+Our unique solid-state NMR instrumentation includes 900 MHz, 700 MHz, and 400 MHz superconducting magnets with Bruker spectrometers and array of new probes from Phoenix NMR.
+We also regularly visit particle accelerators and nuclear reactors to perform X-ray spectroscopy (XAS, XANES, EXAFS) and high-resolution X-ray and neutron diffraction.
+To complement our experimental work, we dive into electronic structure calculations and numerical simulations and we work closely with theorist collaborators.

-In addition to hosting my published work, this site serves as a directory to scientific textbooks, software, and online resources that may be of use in the areas of solid-state chemistry, inorganic spectroscopy, powder diffraction, NMR, XAS, electronic structure, etc. These are the resources with which I have some first hand experience—please do suggest others.
+In addition to hosting published work, this site serves as a directory to scientific software, textbooks, and online resources that may be of use in the areas of solid-state chemistry, solid-state NMR spectroscopy, powder diffraction, X-ray spectroscopy, and computational chemistry.